 We are finally getting to the shows with real adventuring, guilds, classes, and a ranking system that are worth checking out.
 While there are a lot of other shows that could have made the list that feature a guild filled with adventurers and magic, those are a typical dime in a dozen shows that you watch and forget.
 Mushoku Tensei isn´t one of those, fortunately.

 If you have been reading Creature College for some time now, you know just how much I love this franchise.
 So much so that I think it is the best Japanese fantasy book series I have ever read.
 Momonga is trapped in a video game after being unable to log out.

 The game was supposed to be shut down, but nothing happens when the deadline passes.
-Our overpowered main character is now stuck as his player character – an undead overlord lich – in a completely new world.
+Our overpowered main character with godlike powers is now stuck as his player character – an undead overlord lich – in a completely new world.
 He has been transported with his entire guild building and the NPCs.